GAIA-UNIL/G2S/README.md

 Interfaces now use the schema named-result mode by default.
 Callers receive one dictionary/struct/list object with stable keys such as `simulation`, `time`, `job_id`, `status`, `progress`, flattened metadata fields, and an `artifacts` sub-object containing logical refs like `log_<job>` and `im_1_<job>`.
 The old positional return contract remains available by passing `-legacy_output`; it also takes precedence if other return-format options are present.

+Server-registered algorithms publish schema descriptors for their conventional runtime outputs where applicable: QS, AS, DS, legacy DS-L, NDS, AutoQS, SNESIM, and Echo name their `im_<n>_<job>` artifacts so schema callers can use stable result keys instead of generic positional labels.

+Schema examples are organized by algorithm under `example/python/` and `example/matlab/`.
+The old flat examples are available under `legacy_example/` and pass `-legacy_output` directly.

 The server remains stateless for reporting delivery.
 It only exposes current artifact contents; each interface keeps its own per-job read cursors such as `log_offset` and `warning_offset` so only newly appended text is displayed on each poll.

 Human-readable algorithm logs are also being standardized around explicit sections: